ECCC-ASTD-MRD/MIDAS-src/README.md

 ./compile_all_plat.sh
 ```

+# Testing the new compilation using `make`
+All the information and instructions can be found in the [src](./src) directory, by clicking on that folder in gitlab and browsing down the files, you will see `./src/README.md` content appended there.

 # MIDAS test suite

 You can install a maestro suite with a serie of tests to evaluate the